 If I’m baking in the morning, then I usually decide on a longer roasting time, this way I can just pick up a deliciously sticky piece of fruit with a fork and munch on it while watching tv or reading.

 How to make Vegan Roasted Bananas

 You can also make these Roasted Bananas vegan by using vegan butter or margarine.
-I actually love using soy butter that I get at a Russian grocery store.
+I actually love using soy butter that I get at an Eastern-European grocery store.